Apelsinka223/gold_rush_cup/README.md

 Finished with [120th](https://cups.mail.ru/en/results/goldrush?page=14&period=past&roundId=598) position in Battle Round.

 The app was written in order of enterntainship, to push Elixir to its boundaries, and to compair different approaches of concurrency.
-Don't take it too seriously 🙂 This is a few-nights project, so it doesn't have appropriate code-style, tests, long-term arhitecture, CD.
+This is a few-nights project, so it doesn't have tests and CD.

 During the development, I have tried to use different tools to build a concurrent working application, like:
 - poolboy and pool of domain oriented processes